jfeinbaum/React-Native-World-Capitals-Quiz/README.md

-This is a quiz that fills in a map of tje world as the player guesses all of the capital cities.
+This is a quiz that fills in a map of the world as the player guesses the capital cities.

 Frontend is React Native in Typescript.
 Backend is FastAPI with a SQLite database.